Andersonsr/agrograph-api/readme.md

 * ### POST insert/
-  This endpoint is used to create new nodes, to do so the request sent to this endpoint must have a array of measurements identified by the key "data".
+  This endpoint is used to create new nodes, to do so the request sent to this endpoint must have an array of measurements identified by the key "data".

   Each measurement has these required properties, longitude (float),